-V-Sync is easy to implement and requires no support from the hardware, while FreeSync / G-Sync and requires hardware support from both monitor and graphics card.
-V-Sync can work without FPS limiters, because it itself is a FPS limiter.
-However, V-Sync performs worst when the game FPS drops down below monitor’s refresh rate, and should be avoided in cases when your graphics card is not able to keep the FPS well above the monitor’s refresh rate constantly.
+V-Sync is easy to implement and requires no support from the hardware, while FreeSync / G-Sync requires hardware support from the monitor and graphics card.
+V-Sync can work without FPS limiters because it itself is an FPS limiter.
+However, V-Sync performs worst when the game FPS drops down below the monitor’s refresh rate and should be avoided in cases when your graphics card is not able to keep the FPS well above the monitor’s refresh rate constantly.

 VSync with RTSS [to Lower Input Lag]

-You can reduce input lag associated with VSync to some extent by capping frame rate using RTSS.
-You can do so by capping the frame rate a little below monitor’s maximum refresh rate.
-For example, if you have 144HZ monitor then you can cap the frame rate at 140 FPS.
-This will prevent VSync to fill frame buffer completely and allows extra space for next processing, and this can reduce input lag to some extent.
+You can reduce input lag associated with VSync to some extent by capping the frame rate using RTSS.
+You can do so by capping the frame rate a little below the monitor’s maximum refresh rate.
+For example, if you have a 144HZ monitor then you can cap the frame rate at 140 FPS.
+This will prevent VSync to fill the frame buffer completely and allows extra space for the next processing, and this can reduce input lag to some extent.